wojtas000/Deep_Learning/RNN/README.md

 ## Folders:

+1. `report_and_presentation` - folder containing report and presentation of RNN project
-1. `extracted_features` - folder for preprocessed data - after VAD, padding, resampling and feature extraction
+2. `extracted_features` - folder for preprocessed data - after VAD, padding, resampling and feature extraction
-2. `models` - folder with final models.
+3. `models` - folder with final models.
 The model which performed best on Kaggle is `best_gru_label_vs_unknown.h5`.
 We further build an ensemble with this model as base classifier and achieve even better score.
 The pre-trained models for ensemble are in `models\\ensemble` directory.
-3. `results` - folder with aggregated results from training
+4. `results` - folder with aggregated results from training
-4. `samples` - folder with samples from training data (original and processed)
+5. `samples` - folder with samples from training data (original and processed)
-5. `submissions` - folder with saved submissions
+6. `submissions` - folder with saved submissions
-6. `Training` - folder with ipynb notebooks that were used to train models (grid search + random search)
+7. `Training` - folder with ipynb notebooks that were used to train models (grid search + random search)

 ## `.py` files: